digitaldonkey/guru/Readme.txt

 multiple drush
 versions <https://www.lullabot.com/articles/switching-drush-versions>`__.

+In order to create a subtheme with drush, guru theme needs to be installed and set as default!

+  cd [www-data-folder]
+  drush pm-enable guru
-  drush guru "My Subtheme"
+  drush config-set system.theme default guru drush guru "My Theme"

 **Guru theme setup**

-1) You should have bower and npm available in your command line.
-If your grid system choice will be singularity you need bower.
+1) You should have node, npm and sassc available in your command line.

   node -v
    v6.2.0

   npm -v
    3.8.9

-     bower -v
+  sassc -v
-     1.6.5
+   sassc: 3.3.6-8-g1949
+   libsass: 3.3.6-70-g4acba
+   sass2scss: 1.0.6
+   sass: 3.4

+You may use `homebrew <http://brew.sh/>`__ on a Mac or check out “Getting started in Drupal’s Vagrant VM” below for an Ubuntu example.
+Windows users may look at `VDD <https://www.drupal.org/project/vdd>`__ too or struggle their own way and commit back the lessons learned ;).

 2) Install node dependencies

+  npm install -g npm-run
   cd [theme folder]
   npm install

 3) Install singularity (Currently 1.7.0) and compass-sass-mixins

      cd [theme folder]
-     bower install
+     npm-run bower install

 4) **Change your domain and theme url** in